Julia Steinberger: Research and career

 Steinberger has studied how humanity can maintain a good quality of life without damaging the planet.
 She argues that to achieve the United Nations (UN) Sustainable Development Goals the world must move away from growth and toward an economic model that promotes sustainability and equity.
 Steinberger and colleagues visualised the relationship between national performance in several environmental sustainability indicators and social thresholds for a 'good life'.

-In 2020, Harrabin reported on her research on the responsibility of the rich for climate change.
+In 2020, environmental journalist Roger Harrabin reported on her research on the responsibility of the rich for climate change.

 Steinberger supports the work of Greta Thunberg and the school strike for climate activists.
 She was one of 238 academics who called for the European Union to limit economic growth and instead promote stability and wellbeing.
 Steinberger has been the Lead Author on the Intergovernmental Panel on Climate Change 6th Assessment Report for Working Group 3.
 She was also Lead Author on the Urbanisation knowledge module of the International Institute for Applied Systems Analysis (IIASA) Global Energy Assessment.
 She is on the Steering Committee of Future Earth.

 In October 2022, Steinberger participated at a road blockage in Bern with the Swiss ecological movement Renovate Switzerland, and glued her hand to the pavement alongside five other people.

+Ten weeks into the second Trump presidency, Steinberger writes in The Guardian that humanity faces unprecedented threats and that "we need an appropriate name for this new era of fossil and tech bros accelerating attacks on democracy and the planet: cataclysm capitalism".
+She argues that this new phase builds on neoliberalism but is indifferent to a deteriorating economy.
+Steinberger outlines three cornerstones for a successful resistance, while observing that: